Extended Forecast Discussion

 Additional 3-7 Day Hazard information can be found on the WPC

 WPC medium range 500mb heights, surface systems, weather grids,

-outlook, winter weather outlook probabilities and heat indices are
+winter weather outlook probabilities, heat indices and Key

 Messages are at: